ship-armada/crowdfund/OPERATIONS.md

 **Execute only once `block.timestamp ≥ openTimestamp` and the week-1 window is active.**

 See §4 (Week-1 operating cadence) for the full seed addition procedure.
-The first batch of seeds should be added as soon as `openTimestamp` is reached and the week-1 window is active, before announcing the sale.
+The first batch of seeds should be added immediately once the week-1 window is active (`block.timestamp ≥ openTimestamp`), before announcing the sale.

 ### Step 7: Issue launch-team placements (if any are pre-planned)